For those that don't know

 the 1960s (burlap sacks filled with a dry mix of sand,

-with rebar driven through every couple of feet to anchor
+stacked, with rebar driven through every couple of

-war zones and disaster areas around the world often have
+homeless in war zones and disaster areas around the

-(if little else!) abundant access to three things;
+world often have (if little else!) abundant access to

-their simplicity, their ease of handling, and their
+lies in their simplicity, their ease of handling, and

 bordering sinuous walkways, garden beds, terracing,

-or stem walls for cob or straw-bale constructions, or
+foundations or stem walls for cob or straw-bale

 - Aesthetic - easily covered with plaster or stucco